msdirtbag/MDEAutomator/README.md

 ## 28. Install-DetectionRule

 **Description:**
-`Install-DetectionRule` installs a new detection rule in Microsoft Defender via Microsoft Graph API.
+`Install-DetectionRule` installs a new Custom Detection rule in Microsoft Defender via Microsoft Graph API.
 Accepts a PowerShell object representing the rule definition.

 **Requirements:**
 You must be connected to Microsoft Graph using `Connect-MDEGraph` before running this command.

 **Parameters:**

-- `-jsonContent` (PSCustomObject, required): The detection rule definition as a PowerShell object.
+- `-jsonContent` (PSCustomObject, required): The Custom Detection rule definition as a PowerShell object.

 **Example:**
 ```powershell